 The procedures described in this protocol will be audited according to the Field Audit Plan (AD[07]).
-Additional quality assurance will be performed on data collected via these procedures according to the NEON Data and Data Product Quality Assurance and Control Plan (AD[08]).
+Additional quality assurance will be performed on data collected via these procedures according to the NEON Algorithm Theoretical Basis Document for TOS Plant Phenology: QA/QC of Field and Lab Data (RD[10]).